netmikey/testprocesses/README.md

 ### Defining a test process

 Before you can use a test-process, you will have to define it.
 To do so, you have to implement the `TestProcessDefinition` interface.
-It is highly recommanded to inherit from `AbstractTestProcessDefinition`:
+Inheriting from `AbstractTestProcessDefinition`, while not mandatory, is highly recommended:

 ```java
 @Component